Top 10 Brahms works

 The slow movement is remarkable: it’s very contained, very calm, almost icy calm, until this extraordinary outburst in the last couple of lines of the movement where this huge anguish comes out, and then it goes away again.
 It’s extraordinary.

-I’ve played many Brahms piano works, but my most favourite of Brahms works is his Violin Sonata No. 3.
+I’ve played many Brahms piano works, but my favourite Brahms work is his Violin Sonata No. 3.
 Why?
 When it comes to love, we cannot explain it.
 But I remember when I heard it for the first time – not even all of it (it so happened that I came to the concert late).

 So I was just under 13 years old when I heard Vladimir Spivakov perform this work in Yaruban in Armenia.
 Something struck my heart as I listened to it and I fell in love with it for the rest of my life.